rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 Consider ellipsis, i.e. the three dots, `...`, as a machine-readable shorthand for telling the compiler where to get the rest of the stuff from.
 The *where* part – written immediately after the ellipsis operator – is an expression that has a collection type with a size known during program compilation.
 This `...expr` is used within the parentheses of a function call to enter the items in the collection as arguments to the function being called.

 The collection types that can be unpacked as arguments this way are *tuples*, *tuple structs*, and *fixed-size arrays*.
-Argument unpacking works on function, method, and closure calls, but not on macro invocations.
+Argument unpacking works on function, method, and closure calls, but not on standard library macro invocations.

 The types of the elements in the collection being unpacked, in the order in which they are in the collection, must be compatible with the next of the remaining function parameters being filled, i.e. function parameters that don't have an argument yet.
 The number of the elements may not exceed the number of the remaining unfilled parameter slots.